 Finally, avoid the temptation to sand away visible crowning.
 While you’ll have to do this eventually, you need to ensure that planks and panels have dried out before reaching for a sander and stripping away precious millimetres of surface material.

 You’ll also need to leave some room for expansion.
-Think carefully when laying panels against vertical surfaces like walls.
+Think carefully when laying planks against vertical surfaces like walls.
 Flooring material requires a small amount of space to expand into.
 If it’s not provided with sufficient clearance, you’ll almost certainly experience unwanted noise.

 As with cupping and crowning, you’ll need to always monitor moisture levels.
 First, focus on the subfloor and ensure you’re keeping humidity levels in check once your flooring has been fitted.
 It’s also important to keep on top of spillages.
 Wiping these up as soon as they occur will prevent superficial staining, but also limit the incidence of buckling.